 There is no financial advantage to defer your OAS pension after age 70.
-Indeed, you risk losing benefits.
+In fact, you risk losing benefits.
 If you’re over the age of 70 and not collecting OAS benefits make sure to apply for OAS right away.

 Here are three reasons why you should defer OAS to age 70: